 My travels have brought me to Mexico before (with friends or boyfriends).
 They’ve brought me to other central and south American countries solo, like Belize, Costa Rica, Ecuador, and Colombia.
 I loved my time and I felt very safe among these warm and welcoming people.
 Read a personal story here.

 I also want to note, I worked in the mass media for six years in two top-15 DMA television news markets.
 I know how sensational journalism can be.
 And guess what, if it’s on the news, that means it’s “newsworthy” — whether catering to people’s fears or biases, or because it happens so rarely by statistical standards (and unlikely to happen to you) that it’s notable.
 Something to keep in mind, Mom!

 In summary, Mexico seemed like the obvious starting point for the start of my mini-retirement, but it’s not where I plan to stay forever.
 The nomad life and international travel will continue indefinitely.
-Six months in Mexico, should immigration give me the full 180 days, brings us to early July… and I’ve got my eye on the Pacific Northwest and Canada for the summer, in addition to Eastern Europe.
-We’ll see!
+Six months in Mexico, should immigration give me the full 180 days, brings us to early July… and I’ve got my eye on Europe in late summer.
+We’ll see what the future brings!

 Make sure you subscribe to this blog or follow me on Instagram to see my day-to-day adventures. ¡Viva Mexico!